a-r-d/a-r-d.github.io/_posts/2016-12-26-shutting-down-trollboxarchive.markdown

 Eventually I ended up with a system running Ubuntu server edition, Node.js, Sphinx, MariaDB, Nginx, cloudflare, and memcached for some cache help.
 While originally I started with a basic LAMP stack.

 So, thanks everyone.

+## John's Notes:

+Oh man, the trollbox.
+I miss the days before the $100 minimum for chat when the trollbox was the wild west of cryptocurrency.
+Now that the "good old days" of the unrestricted chat are over, it is time to turn out the lights and close down TBA for good.
+We've had a crazy three and a half years with all of you, through ups and downs and all the long stagnant inbetween times.
+I've met some cool people chatting in the trollbox, made a few friends along the way as well.
+"Hell, I even met my wife in the trollbox!" ... is something that you'd read on the trollbox.
+Thanks for all the time, energy and support you guys have given us over the years.
+A very special thanks to my partner in all of this, Aaron, who really took an intangible cluster of ideas I had and made this out of it all.
+Also for all the others who have contributed like StupidGoat and the administration at BTC-E. For anyone who donated, we stuck around this long in part from your support.

+Find us in the future and go see a Star Wars.

+-- _John_